2023 TRI Community Profile -

 Summary of Releases

-Looking at TRI release data by environmental media helps to understand where chemicals are being emitted.
+Looking at TRI releases by environmental media helps to understand where chemicals are emitted.
 Releases into the air and water are often more concerning because people may be exposed to the chemicals as they disperse in the air, interact with other chemicals, dissolve in water, or bioaccumulate in organisms.

-Types of Releases- Air includes fugitive air emissions (non-point sources such as leaks) and stack air emissions (point sources such as a smokestack).
+Types of Releases- Air includes fugitive air releases (non-point sources such as leaks) and stack air releases (point sources such as a smokestack).

-- Water includes discharges to bodies of water, such as streams and rivers, or contributions from stormwater runoff.
+- Water includes discharges to bodies of water, such as streams and rivers, or runoff.

-- Off-site releases include chemical waste transfers to facilities geographically or physically separate from the TRI reporting facility.
-Most quantities are then disposed of to land but some are then released into the environment.
+- Off-site releases includes waste transfers to facilities geographically or physically separate from the TRI reporting facility.
+Most quantities are disposed of to land but some are released into the environment.

 Top Facilities in by Releases in 2023